joe-plumb-notes/coursera-python-ml/README.md

 # coursera-python-ml

 Here are my notes from studying the [University of Michigan Python Data Science Course](https://www.coursera.org/learn/python-machine-learning).
 Weekly notebooks are in the `nb` directory.
-Images in `img` will render at the appropriate place below. the `assingment` notebooks are what I submitted and include my code answers.
+Images in `img` will render in the relevant places below, and the `assignment` notebooks are what I submitted and include my code answers.
+Enjoy!

 ## Week 1